 "Selecting Trees for Urban Environments" from the Penn State College of Agricultural Sciences

 The Project WILD, Project WET, Project Learning Tree, and Growing Up WILD environmental education training programs are offered to educators throughout the state of Maryland.
 Upon completion of these programs, educators receive comprehensive guides that contain a variety of lesson plans, many with activities that can be completed in conjunction with schoolyard habitats.
 Educators may be eligible for Maryland State Department of Education (MSDE) credit.
 The following websites provide links to activities that include schoolyard habitat connections and the associated curriculum standards these activities meet.
 For more information, please contact Kerry Wixted (Kerry.email@example.com).

 Educators engaged in professional development workshops by Elaine Raesly and Kerry Wixted

-Citizen science projects are research projects named for the way in which they engage individuals beyond the professional scientific community.
-Citizen science projects provide a great way for students to participate in hands-on, real-life science; and many of these projects can be completed in schoolyard habitats.
+Community science projects are research projects named for the way in which they engage individuals beyond the professional scientific community.
+Communit science projects provide a great way for students to participate in hands-on, real-life science; and many of these projects can be completed in schoolyard habitats.
 Below are various projects that teachers and students can take part in.

 580 Taylor Ave, Annapolis MD 21401